tom--/data-mapper/README.md

     - the representation of the i/o data fields (e.g. form fields) and their labels and hints
     - provides input validation and error messages
     - implements the business logic of the client interaction
-    - maps between its own model and the internal data objects
+    - maps between its own model and the domain objects
 - **Database models** are, in our context, Yii Active Record models that
     - provide an API to the persistent storage, e.g. SQL or NoSQL DB
     - represent and have the structure of the database schema
     - change when we migrate the schema
-    - do not understand how they map to internal data objects or business logic models
+    - do not understand how they map to domain objects or business logic models
-- **Domain objects** are instances of internal data model classes that
+- **Domain objects** are instances of domain model classes that
     - mostly just provide public properties representing application data
     - function as the interface separating biz-logic from database
     - are the *canonical form* for representation of app-internal data